 A professional seeking further education in human resources can pursue a master's degree, such as a Master of Professional Studies or Master of Business Administration with a concentration in human resources management.
-These degree programs are designed for professionals in the human resources field and are offered both online or on-campus.
+These degree programs are designed for professionals in the human resources field and are offered either online or on-campus.
 These degree programs can usually be completed in 2-4 years.

 The Human Resources Certification Institute (HRCI) offers multiple relevant certifications, including the Professional in Human Resources, Senior Professional in Human Resources and Global Professional in Human Resources designations.
 An individual can earn these voluntary certifications after taking an exam.
 The amount of qualifying experience and education required for each credential varies (www.hrci.org).